Avi7738/ETL_Using_Airflow/README.md

-# 🌀 News ETL Pipeline with Airflow, Python & Snowflake
+# 🌀 News ETL Pipeline

 This project extracts tech news from NewsAPI, processes it using Python, and loads it into Snowflake — all automated with Apache Airflow running in Docker.